Magnetostatic bounds on stability of hopfions in bulk helimagnets

 The process of tracing the stability boundary starts at a certain point of the $q$--$h$ phase diagram for a particular value of $\mu$, such that the hopfion solution at this point exists and is stable.
 Next step is to move in an arbitrary direction in small and gradually decreasing steps, using the previous $f(\ur)$ and $\nu$ as initial guess for the solution in the next point, until the solution becomes unstable.
 This means the stability boundary is reached.
 Next, the tracer follows the boundary, keeping it always on a right (or left) side of its current position until a full circle is made.
 The result is a complete stability line on the phase diagram.
 This procedure (together with computation of the equilibrium hopfion profile, described in the previous section) is implemented in Fortran programming language and published as a GitHub repository under the project name {\tt magnhopf}~\cite{magnhopf}.

 The resulting stability regions on the $q$--$h$ plane when the magnetostatic interaction is negligible ($\mu=0$) are shown in Fig.~\ref{fig:stabmuzero}.

 Due to the approximate nature of the performed search, there is no guarantee that the true stability boundary is found this way.
-The strong statement is that anywhere inside this stability boundary the above-described numerical procedure can always obtain a stable hopfion solution with a particular hopfion profile $f(\ur)$ and a hopfion size parameter $\nu$.
+The strong statement is that anywhere inside this stability boundary the above-described numerical procedure can always obtain a stable hopfion solution with a particular hopfion profile $f(\ur)$ and a hopfion size parameter $\nu$ minimizing the total magnetic energy~\eqref{eq:energyPerCell} as per~\eqref{eq:EulerLagrange}.
 Improvement in the numerical procedure, such as increasing the search resolution, might move the stability lines somewhat.
-Nevertheless, our numerical experiments (with different resolutions and other numerical parameters) do not show that this dependence is significant and the resulting fluctuations on the stability lines are small.
+Nevertheless, the numerical experiments (with different resolutions and other numerical parameters) do not show that this dependence is significant and the resulting fluctuations on the stability lines are small.